BayraktarLab/cell2fate/README.md

 conda activate cell2fate_env
 pip install git+https://github.com/BayraktarLab/cell2fate
 ```
-If you use CUDA > 10.2 you will need to install a newer pytorch version into the environment like this:
+If you use a newer GPU with CUDA > 10.2 you will need to install a newer pytorch version into the environment like this:

 ```bash
 conda activate cell2fate_env